7cb15/NYC-Bus-API-Scripts/README.md

 # NYC-Bus-API-Scripts
-Python scripts to query the the NYC bus API
+Python scripts to query the the NYC bus API.
+There are two scripts to access the API:

+1)

+2)